palominolabs/benchpress/README.md

 will provide those reports via getJob().

 ## Worker
-The worker starts in com.palominolabs.benchpress.worker.WorkerMain which is in the worker-svc package.
+The worker starts in `com.palominolabs.benchpress.worker.WorkerMain` which is in the `worker-svc` module.
 It starts up an HTTP server for communicating with the controller and a WorkerAdvertiser to register itself as available in ZooKeeper.
 A controller wishing to utilize the worker first hits the /acquireLock/{controllerId} endpoint (see ControlResource) to lock the